junxit/us-congress-bills-114/bill.md

 ## § 2.
 HIRE Vets Medallion program

-- **(a)** *Program Established* Not later than one year after the date of enactment of this Act, the Secretary of Labor shall establish, by rule, a HIRE Vets Medallion Program to solicit voluntary information from employers for purposes of recognizing, by means of an award to be designated a “HIRE Vets Medallion”, verified efforts by such employers—
+- **(a)** *Program Established* Not later than 1 year after the date of enactment of this Act, the Secretary of Labor shall establish, by rule, a HIRE Vets Medallion Program to solicit voluntary information from employers for purposes of recognizing, by means of an award to be designated a “HIRE Vets Medallion”, verified efforts by such employers—
   - **(1)** to recruit, employ, and retain veterans; and
   - **(2)** to provide community and charitable services supporting the veteran community.
 - **(b)** *Application Process* Beginning in the calendar year following the calendar year in which the Secretary establishes the program—